mironov/asana-wrap/README.md

 ## Installation

-gem file is not done yet
+rakefile is looking better now - get your oauth token from the asana webapp repo and drop it into the rakefile to play around

 ## Testing the rakefile

-#paste in your copy of the authentication token received from the oauth flow and off you go.
+paste in your copy of the authentication token received from the oauth flow and off you go.

 TODO: Write usage instructions here